 Based on the literature [7]-[9], two important forms of degradation are investigated in our analysis.
-The first one is called wear-out, which is the P/E cycling-related degradation.
+The first mechanism is called wear-out, which is the P/E cycling-related degradation.
 The second mechanism, which is called retention loss, is also caused by the P/E cycling.
-The key distinction between wear-out and retention loss is that variations in threshold due to wear-out can be measured immediately after writing and variations in threshold due to retention loss occur over the period of retention time.
-Retention loss becomes more severe with longer retention time.
+The key distinction between wear-out and retention loss is that variations in threshold due to wear-out occur immediately after writing and variations in threshold due to retention loss occur over the retention time becoming more severe with longer retention times.

-Because Flash cells are densely packed in a two dimensional array in the chip, the coupling effect among the cells causes the distortion of the channel known as cell-to-cell interference.
+Because Flash cells are densely packed in a two dimensional array in the chip, the coupling effect among the cells and the share of electrical connections cause distortion of the channel known as cell-to-cell interference.
 This interference depends on the specific structure of individual Flash chip and the operation sequence of the controller [10], [11].
-As a result, channel models including cell-to-cell interference are highly implementation dependent.
+As a result, generalization of our channel model to include such disturbance is highly implementation dependent.
 Thus, in this paper, cell-to-cell interference is not modeled.
 Many methods counteracting this problem have been proposed in the semiconductor community, such as P/E sequence optimization and write voltage pre-distortion [11], [12].

 Similarly, read disturb is implementation dependent and not included in our model.
-However, given the implementation details, we believe that both read disturb and cell-to-cell interference could be incorporated in a general channel model used for histogram-based estimation.
+However, given the implementation details, we believe that both read disturb and cell-to-cell interference could be incorporated in a general channel model.